splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 .. note:: If you don't see the ``java`` field in your ``values.yaml`` file, then you have to add the field and the ``repository`` value before changing the version.
 The repository value is always ``ghcr.io/signalfx/splunk-otel-java/splunk-otel-java``.

-To see a list of the available releases for each instrumentation language, see the OpenTelemetry documentation: :new-page:`https://opentelemetry.io/docs/languages/#status-and-releases`.
+See the following pages for information about previous versions for each language:

+* Java: :ref:`java-otel-requirements`
+* Node.js: :ref:`nodejs-otel-requirements`
+* .NET: :ref:`dotnet-otel-requirements`

 .. _override-zeroconfig-settings: